keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 - The data will be written into a selected destination, for example, your Google Sheets account via the Google Sheets destination component (writer).

-- Finally, you will return the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
+- Finally, you will schedule and run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
 All your selected source components, all data manipulations, and the Google Sheets destination component, will be processed.

 ## Entity Relationship Diagram
 An entity-relationship diagram is a specialized graphic that illustrates the relationships between entities in a data destination.